 - Payment Services Directive PSD2: Transitional period granted for eCommerce

 - Bundesbank: PSD2 for consumers and merchants

-- Web punks: New EU directive for online shops
+- WebPunks: New EU directive for online shops

-- PSD2 explains in 3 minutes
+- PSD2 explained in 3 minutes

-Get more WooCommerce tips in our 70-page e-book WooCommerce for Professionals: Online shops with WordPress .
-This book is aimed at freelancers, agencies, WordPress professionals as well as beginners.
+You can find more tips on WooCommerce in our 70+ sites strong e-book WooCommerce for professionals: Online shops with WordPress .
+It is aimed at freelancers, agencies, WP professionals, but also at beginners.